cloud-gov/cg-site/content/docs/apps/continuous-deployment.md

 Make sure that you've previously looked at the [Production Ready Guide]({{< relref "production-ready.md" >}}) and followed best practices.

-## Continuous integration services
+## Provisioning deployment credentials

+Continuous deployment systems need credentials for use in pushing new versions of your application code to cloud.gov.
+You should use a restricted set of credentials that can only access a particular target space, rather than credentials tied to a user who has more access, or who may lose access when leaving your team or project.
+This "least privilege" approach minimizes the harm that is possible if the credentials are compromised in any way.

 *These instructions are different depending on the "environment" your application lives in.
 If you're not sure, pick East/West.
 (GovCloud is our new environment.)*

 ### *GovCloud environment:* Deployer account broker

-You can provision a deployer account with permission to deploy to a single org and space using the deployer account service broker:
+You can provision a deployer account with permission to deploy to a single space using the deployer account service broker:

-1. Target the org and space you want to deploy to
+1. Target the org and space you want to have credentials for

     ```bash
     $ cf target -o $ORG -s $SPACE